dotnet/aspire/src/Aspire.Dashboard/README.md

 The dashboard frontend endpoint can be secured with OpenID Connect (OIDC) or browser token authentication.

 It may also be run unsecured.
 Set `Dashboard:Frontend:AuthMode` to `Unsecured`.
 The frontend endpoint will allow anonymous access.
-This setting should only be used during local development, but is not recommended when hosting the dashboard publically or in other settings.
+This setting should only be used during local development.
+It's not recommended when hosting the dashboard publically or in other settings.

 #### Frontend browser token authentication